 The holiday season is filled with heartwarming and festive moments, plus at the end of the year we tend to take stock of our lives and plan for the future—all of which means that the period between Thanksgiving and New Year’s Day could be the perfect time to propose.
-Exhibit A: Super-smooth guy Justin Timberlake reportedly popped the question to bride Jessica Biel during a pre-Christmas ski vacation in Wyoming two years ago.
+A holiday engagement makes for the ideal time to share the news with family and friends due to all of the season’s festivities.
+Exhibit A: Super-smooth guy Justin Timberlake reportedly popped the question to bride Jessica Biel during a pre-Christmas ski vacation in Wyoming.
 But even if you can’t whisk your lady love away to a snowy mountain, you can count on the holiday season to offer ideal opportunities to get down on bended knee.
 Just heed these guidelines for pulling off a perfect holiday proposal:

 DO take advantage of special moments.